-The actuator may be mounted on the valve in any of four mounting positions - standard, 90°, 180°, or 270°- as shown on the Installation Drawing.
-All four mounting positions may not be available on all valve sizes.
-Check installation drawings to verify valid mounting positions.
-To change the mounting position, follow the steps in the Removing Actuator from Valve section and the Replacing Actuator on Valve section
+The actuator may be mounted on the valve in any of four mounting positions- standard, 90°, 180°, or 270°-as shown on the Installation Drawing.
+To change the mounting position, follow the steps in the Removing Actuator from Valve section and the Replacing Actuator on Valve section.